vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

 1. Generate the Lua xtext code by running `org.xtext.lua/src/org.xtext.lua/GenerateLua.mwe2`

-1. If some projects show errors run `Project > Clean > Clean all projects`
+1. If some projects show errors reload the target platform and  run `Project > Clean > Clean all projects`

 1. Start the `SecondInstance` launch configuration and proceed to the next section